How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

-The first thing I would say about this graph is you should take it with a little bit of a pinch of salt.
-Due to the large number of niches represented in the survey data, there were relatively few bloggers within most niches.
-(Food, Lifestyle and Travel were the biggest datasets.)
+The first thing I would say about this graph is you should take it with a rather large grain of salt.
+Due to the sheer number of niches represented in the survey data, there were relatively few bloggers within most niches.
+(Food, Lifestyle and Travel were the biggest data sets.)

-In fact, drilling down into the data suggests to me that other factors (age of blog, number of blog posts, revenue streams) have much more of an effect than niche.
+In fact, drilling down into the data suggests to me that other factors (age of blog, number of blog posts, revenue streams) have far more of an effect than niche.

 However, looking across the data, I can still make three important observations…

-The second is that, in almost every niche, there are outliers who are vastly outperforming the rest of the bloggers in that niche.
+The first is that, in almost every niche, there are outliers who are vastly outperforming the rest of the bloggers in that niche.

 These are the only niches represented in the survey that included bloggers earning $1,000 or more per month: